Skip to Content

 Sharing is caring!

-Here I offer some of the best tips and tricks of the trade to help you with your Philodendron mayoi care.
-These should help it to continue to look splendid but ultimately remain healthy and happy for the rest of its plant life.
+Here, I offer some of the best tips and tricks of the trade to help you with your Philodendron mayoi care.

 Soil